openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

       }
     }

-Each get accessor (getter) must have no parameters and explicit return type.
+Each *get* accessor (getter) must have neither parameters nor an explicit return type.
-Each set accessor (setter) must have a single parameter and no return value.
+Each *set* accessor (setter) must have a single parameter and no return value.

 The use of getters and setters looks the same as the use of fields.